-Let’s take a closer look at the ghostly goings on at Mansfield Prison.
+Let’s take a closer look at the ghostly goings-on at Mansfield Prison.

 Mansfield Prison History

 Ohio State Reformatory was designed in 1886 by architect Levi T Scott who took his inspiration from German castles.
 It was hoped that the surroundings would prove to be spiritually uplifting for inmates.
 The first 150 inmates were moved in in September 1896 although the prison was not completed until 1919.
-At that time the facility had the largest self supporting steel cellblock in the entire world with a total of 600 cells stacked 6 stories high!
+At that time the facility had the largest self-supporting steel cellblock in the entire world with a total of 600 cells stacked 6 stories high!

 The initial plan was that the prison would house young males serving time for their first offense.
 It was hoped that by enhancing their spirituality and teaching them useful life skills, they would be reformed.
 However, with a growing demand for prison space, it was not long before hardened criminals began being incarcerated at Mansfield Prison as well.
 Soon it was overcrowded with cells designed for one man now housing 3.

 The focus moved away from reform and more towards punishment.
-Some of these punishments were barbaric and included water hoses, a sweatbox reserved for non-white inmates, electro-torture known as ‘the butterfly’ and perhaps worst of all – The Hole.
+Some of these punishments were barbaric and included water hoses, a sweatbox reserved for non-white inmates, electro-torture known as ‘the butterfly’, and perhaps worst of all – The Hole.
 The Hole was a small, bare solitary confinement cell where many a prisoner went insane.
 Torture wasn’t the only trial that inmates faced.
 They were also subjected to extreme violence from other inmates and even the staff.
 The food was horrific, there was poor sanitation and rat infestations in every wing.
-If prisoners were not murdered then they would likely take their own lives or die of infectious disease.
+If prisoners were not murdered then they would likely take their own lives or die of infectious diseases.